pybalt/challenges/mcp/revit-mcp/README.md

 # Revit Screen Capture MCP

-A Model Context Protocol (MCP) server that provides **real screen capture and keyboard automation** capabilities for Revit and other applications, built using the XMCP framework.
+A Model Context Protocol (MCP) server that provides **real screen capture and Revit journal access** capabilities for Revit and other applications, built using the XMCP framework.

 ## ✅ Current Status

 - **Framework**: ✅ Successfully implemented using XMCP
 - **Screen Capture**: ✅ Real screen capture using PowerShell and Windows .NET APIs
-- **Keyboard Automation**: ✅ Real keyboard automation using PowerShell SendKeys
+- **Revit Journals**: ✅ Access to Revit journal files for the current session.
 - **Server**: ✅ Running correctly with STDIO transport
 - **Production Ready**: ✅ Fully functional for Cursor and Claude Desktop